Forest, Virginia: Government

 The United States Postal Service operates the Forest Post Office within the CDP.

 Law enforcement is provided by the Bedford County Sheriff's Office.
 Fire protection is provided by the Forest Volunteer Fire Company, which operates a fire station within the CDP.
 Emergency medical services are provided by the Campbell County Volunteer Rescue Squad and Bedford County Department of Fire and Rescue, which operates from a station within the CDP.

 Education

 The CDP is served by Bedford County Public Schools.
 Public school students residing in Forest are zoned to attend one of four nearby elementary schools, Forest Middle School, and Jefferson Forest High School.
 A private school, Timberlake Christian School, is also located in neighboring Timberlake.

 The closest higher education institutions to the CDP are located in Bedford and Lynchburg.

 Infrastructure

 The Bedford Regional Water Authority maintains public water and wastewater systems in the CDP.

-A partnership with a subsidiary of Blue Ridge Towers and Bedford County to increase broadband access throughout Forest and the entire county is also underway.
+The County partnered with ZiTel and Shentel on large expansion projects, and Verizon completed a smaller project in 2023.
+By late 2026, all projects will be complete with around 15,000 previously unserved or underserved addresses now having access to high-speed internet.
+The initiative also spurred increased competition, prompting private broadband expansions from companies like Lumos and Comcast.

 Transportation

 Airports

-The nearest airport offering commercial service is Lynchburg Regional Airport, which offers flights through American Airlines to Charlotte, North Carolina.
+The nearest airport offering commercial service is Lynchburg Regional Airport, which offers flights through American Airlines to Charlotte, North Carolina and United Airlines with service to Washington Dulles and Chicago O'Hare.
 Private charter flights are available through Virginia Aviation.
 There is also a public general aviation (GA) airport, New London Airport, which is open for all GA pilots.